Backend library for Node.js

 In case different modules is better keep separately for maintenance or development purposes they can be split into separate NPM packages, the structure is the same, modules must be in the modules/ folder and the package must be loadable via require as usual.
 In most cases just empty index.js is enough.
 Such modules will not be loaded via require though but by the backendjs core.loadModule machinery, the NPM packages are just keep different module directories separate from each other.

-The config parameter allow-packages can be used to specify NPM package names to be loaded separated by comma, as with the default application structure all subfolders inside each NPM package will be added to the core:
+The config parameter preload-packages can be used to specify NPM package names to be loaded separated by comma, as with the default application structure all subfolders inside each NPM package will be added to the core:

 If there is a config file present as etc/config it will be loaded as well, this way each package can maintain its default config parameters if necessary without touching other or global configuration.
 Although such config files will not be reloaded on changes, when NPM installs or updates packages it moves files around so watching the old config is no point because the updated config file will be different.